thunze/abitur/englisch/india.md

 - colorful clothing / tradition

 ### Living
+- **population:**
-- population > 1.3 billion
+	- overall > 1.3 billion
+	- more males than females
+	- high population density (~382 per )
 - many people living under very bad conditions (e. g. in *Slums* with bad infrastructure and without support from the gov.)
 - large railway network, too many people using it
 - **Delhi** as the largest city of India (22 million citizens), the Indian government is located in **New Delhi**

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQzMTY0MjM2NCwtMjUzNzgzNDM3LC05Nj
+eyJoaXN0b3J5IjpbLTcxNTk1NTk1NywtMjUzNzgzNDM3LC05Nj
 Y3MjcyNzcsLTM3ODMyNDc5MiwxMzMyNjQxMjU4LDEyNjYyMDc4
 NTddfQ==
 -->